-There are a lot of prime musky waters in North America, with many being located in northwest Ontario.
+There are a lot of prime muskie waters in North America, with many being located in northwest Ontario.
 Practically every resort owner sings the praises of his own body of water, and naturally, they all contain “world record” fish.
-Aside from all the bull, where are the best waters and who can an angler trust?
+Aside from all the bull, where are the best waters, and who can an angler trust?

-I have fished northwest Ontario for well over 20 years and have caught numerous, 30 to 40 pound, muskies in these prime waters.
-I haven’t fished all the best lakes, but have a pretty good understanding of activity in these waters.
+I have fished northwest Ontario for well over 20 years and have caught numerous trophy muskies in these prime waters.
+I haven’t fished all the best lakes, but I have a pretty good understanding of activity in these waters.

-This lake, nearly 70,000 acres, offers a visiting musky angler practically every fishing scenario he could possibly encounter at a lake.
-Muskies can be found deep in the clear west arm, or often in the darker waters of the eastern section, of the lake.
-This activity extends from roughly Stanton Island, down into Osbourne and Niven Bay.
+This lake of 68,000 acres offers a visiting muskie angler practically every fishing scenario he could possibly encounter at a lake.
+Muskies can be found deep in the clear west arm, or often in the darker waters of the eastern section of the lake.
+This dark-stained water extends from roughly Stanton Island down into Osbourne and Niven bays.

-Eagle Lake has been “somewhat” reborn in recent years.
-In time past, knowledgeable musky hunters avoided Eagle Lake.
-They claimed over pressured fish would only follow the lure and never hit.
+Eagle Lake has been somewhat reborn in recent years.
+In time past, knowledgeable muskie hunters avoided Eagle Lake.
+They claimed over-pressured fish would only follow the lure and never hit.
 This was the rule.
 Getting a solid strike was the exception.

-Steve Herbeck, who is one heck of a fisherman and calls Eagle Lake home, must be credited with the recent upsurge in musky catches on Eagle Lake.
-He bought Andy Myer’s Lodge a few years ago.
-As a result, big muskies came out to Eagle Lake on a regular basis.
-In fact, nine fish over 40 pounds were pulled from her waters (and released) during the falls of 1994 – 1996.
-Also, Herbeck and clients caught numerous 30’s throughout the year.
+I modestly claim some of the credit for the recent upsurge in muskie catches on Eagle Lake.
+I bought Andy Myer’s Lodge a few years ago and soon began catching big muskies out of Eagle Lake on a regular basis.
+In fact, nine fish over 40 pounds were caught and released during the falls of 1994 – 1996.
+Also, my clients and I clients caught numerous 30 pounders throughout the year.

-Herbeck says weeds can still be productive through much of August.
-However, mid-lake table top reefs, main lake islands and shelve points (major points near deep water) come on strong, especially for larger muskies.
-Crankbaits along with large, soft rubber lures should be added to your arsenal during this time.
+Weeds can still be productive through much of August.
+However, mid-lake tabletop reefs, main lake islands, and shelf points (major points near deep water) come on strong later in the season, especially for larger muskies.
+Crankbaits, along with large, soft rubber lures should be added to your arsenal during this time.

-Herbeck says once the water temperature falls into the 50’s during fall, he has an angler toss a crankbait, such as a DepthRaider or Trophy Diver.
-Another angler works a large, soft rubber lure, like a Bull Dawg or Big Joe, while he works a big lively sucker on a quick strike rig.
+Once the water temperature falls into the 50’s during fall, anglers should toss a crankbait, such as a DepthRaider or Trophy Diver.
+Another angler works a large, soft rubber lure, like a Bull Dawg or Big Joe, while I work a big, lively sucker on a quick-strike rig.